Scott St. John: Biography

 St. John was born into a musical family.
 While his father taught French and Spanish and coached basketball at a high school in nearby Arva, his mother is a music teacher and his younger sister Lara is a violinist.

-St. John began violin studies with Richard Lawrence in his home town at age 3, later studying viola.
+St. John began violin studies with Richard Lawrence in his home town at age three.
+Later on, he attended the Curtis Institute of Music in Philadelphia where he studied with David Cerone, Arnold Steinhardt and Felix Galimir.

-St. John has won several Canadian and international competitions.
-In 1985, the CBC Radio National Competition for Young Performers and 3rd place and the audience prize in the Menuhin Competition; in 1987, the Alexander Schneider Violin-Viola Competition in New York City; and, in 1990, the Young Concert Artists auditions.
+St. John has won several national and international competitions.
+In 1985, he was the winner of the CBC Radio National Competition for Young Performers, and both the Third Prize and Audience Prize at the Yehudi Menuhin International Competition.
+In 1987, he won the Alexander Schneider Violin-Viola Competition in New York and in 1990, the Young Concert Artists international auditions.

-St. John joined the St. Lawrence String Quartet in September, 2006.